0xPARC/0xparc-intro-book/easy/src/intro.typ

 == What is programmable cryptography?

-Cryptography is everywhere now and needs no introduction.
+Cryptography is everywhere now as a field that is widely used in everyday life.
-"Programmable cryptography" is a term coined by 0xPARC for a second generation of cryptographic primitives that have arisen in the last 15 or so years.

 To be concrete, let's consider two examples of what protocols designed by classical cryptography can achieve: